Pushkaraggg/Youtube-Channel-Performance-Analysis-/README.md

 - **How does average view count impact performance?**
   - *Finding:* FreeCodeCamp dominates with the highest average view count, followed by Rishab Mishra and techTFQ.
   - *Insight:* Channels with lower view counts should refine their SEO strategy, thumbnails, and social media visibility.

+  - **What are the best days of the week to post YouTube videos for maximum engagement?**
+- *Finding:* Weekdays outperform weekends, with higher audience activity.
+  Tuesday, Wednesday, and Saturday drive peak engagement.
+  Friday sees lower interaction, likely due to weekend prep.
+  *Insight:* Post on Tuesday & Wednesday for maximum reach.
+  Use Saturday for long-form content when viewers have more time.
+  Avoid Friday uploads unless targeting quick-view content.

+- **How should posting times be adjusted based on audience demographics?**
+  Findings: Work professionals → Engage mostly between 7 AM – 9 AM (before work) and 7 PM – 9 PM (after work).
+  Students → More active in afternoons (3 PM – 7 PM).
+  Global audiences → Late-night uploads (10 PM – 12 AM) work best.
+   Insight: Creators should analyze their audience demographics to refine posting schedules.
+  If targeting professionals, early morning and evening slots work best.
+  If targeting students, afternoon posts optimize engagement.

 ---